AswathyMohan89/instructions/Killing Process.md

 1. open cmd and do :`netstat -ano | findstr :<portno>`
 ![finding_ports](finding_ports.PNG)
 2. do `TASKKILL /?` to get option available for killing
-3. do `TASKKILL /PID <process id> / F`  .
+3. do `TASKKILL /PID <process id> /F`  .
 F - forcefully quits the process.
 ![killing](killing.PNG)